giantswarm/docs/src/content/ui-api/kubectl-gs/template-catalog.md

   - https://github.com/orgs/giantswarm/teams/team-batman
 user_questions:
   - How can I create an catalog manifest for the Management API?
+  - How can I add catalog level values or secrets for the apps deployed from this catalog?
 ---

 # `kubectl gs template catalog`